FaaSr/FaaSr-tutorial/README.md

 * Use your keyboard's tab; leave the default Project directory name: FaaSr-tutorial
 * Click on "Create Project"

-## Set as working directory

-You should now see the FaaSr-tutorials repository on the lower right-hand window of Rstudio

-Use the drop-down menu from "More" and select "Set As Working Directory"

 ## Source the script that sets up FaaSr and dependences

 Run the following command (fair warning: it will take a few minutes)